chiahsing-loh/Command-Line-in-Linux/README.md

 </br>

-<ins>**Task 1.
-Display the home directory from a terminal.**</ins>
+<ins>**Task 1: Display the home directory from a terminal**</ins>

-A `shell` itself is a programming environment on the command line.
-It is always useful to know what `SHELL` environment you are using on as some commands are class specific to a  particular `SHELL`, and may behave differently in other `SHELL`.
+In Linux, a **shell** is a command-line interpreter that acts as an interface between the user and the operating system's kernel.
+It allows users to interact with the operating system by executing commands, running programs, and managing system processes.
+Essentially the **shell** is a programming environment on the command line that takes your typed text-based commands and translates them into instructions for the kernel to execute.
+It is always useful to know what **shell** environment you are using on as some commands are specific to a particular **shell**, and may behave differently in other **shell**.

-The `echo` command is used to print whatever follows it to the screen.
-`$` means content of the `shell`.
+The `echo` command is used to print whatever follows it to the screen. `$` means content of the **shell**.
 The command `echo $SHELL` will print out the `SHELL` environment variable.
 In this case, we are using `/bin/bash` as shown in Figure 1.